robinparmar/max-coll/README.md

 # max-coll
-Example of using collections in Max.
+Example of using the [coll] object for data storage.

-Specifically, this demonstrates how we can store more than one data point per index.
+2017.10.10 Previous minimal example removed.
+Now quite comprehensive.